AdobeDocs/workfront.en/help/classic/administration-and-setup/customize-workfront/create-manage-custom-forms/add-calculated-data-to-custom-form.md

     </tbody>
    </table>

-1. Continue on to [Build the calculation for your calculated custom field](#build) in this article.
+1. Continue on to [Build the calculation for your calculated custom field](#build-the-calculation-for-your-calculated-custom-field) in this article.

-## Build the calculation for your calculated custom field
+## Build the calculation for your calculated custom field {#build-the-calculation-for-your-calculated-custom-field}

-1. Start creating the calculated custom field, as explained in the section [Add a calculated field to a custom form](#creating-calculated-custom-fields) in this article.
+1. Start creating the calculated custom field, as explained in the section [Add a calculated field to a custom form](#add-a-calculated-field-to-a-custom-form) in this article.
 1. (Optional) Use any of the following options to configure your calculated custom field:

    <table cellspacing="0">